riceissa/issarice.com/wiki/vim.md

 coloring URLs and not spell-checking within them) and unobtrusive (by not even distinguishing common markup for e.g. \*emphasis\*).

+Note that Hacker News also has a [very minimal markup][hn] that only converts code blocks (but not inline code!), italics, and URLs.
+Facebook messaging and posts also have limited formatting options, where URLs and certain other text (phone numbers, dollar amounts, `@dailycute`, `@fbchess`, names of people, etc.) are detected.

+Do we see this trend only in markup languages, or also in programming languages?
+One point to consider is that in programming, indentation either does not matter (e.g. C) or it does not affect the highlighting (e.g. with Python, indentation matters, but one can always ignore all the current level of indentation and color as if the text is at the outermost level of indentation (?)).
+In contrast, Markdown makes heavy use of indentation to affect meaning *and* the coloring must be aware of this (e.g. to understand that one is *in* or *not in* a codeblock or blockquote); indeed, some markup languages like TeX allow the user to arbitrarily redefine the language (commonly seen with `\makeatletter` and `\makeatother`).
+Another difficulty with Markdown is the lack of standardization, which makes the coloring correct under some implementations but not others.
+Escaping methods might also be worth considering.
+Markdown code can take $n$ backticks to include $n-1$ backticks inside the code.
+This makes the source easier to read for a human, but for syntax highlighting, it's easier to deal with one-off backslash escapes favored in languages like Python (since there is less context to maintain).

 # Other problems

 Despite using Vim for almost everything, I still have some problems with